ctucker/primefactors/src/slideshow.md

 .large-code[`http://github.com/ctucker/primefactors.git`]

 * Import into Eclipse in the usual fashion
-* ... or open as a new project in IntelliJ
+* ... or import as a new project in IntelliJ

+There are both Java and JS versions to play with.

 ---